sguilas/Stock_Checker/README.md

 I"ve checked and it works on other Best Buy pages.
 (Doesn't work on phones.
 Will figure out why and fix.)
 Just copy the URL into the code.

+If you want to change how often it checks the product pages then just change the "Often" variable.

 ####

 Eventually...